DMLGuide/DMLGuide.github.io/examples/GN.md

 Their first estimation is a cross-country regression where the dependent variable, $Y$, is a measure of the importance of tradition taken from the World Values Survey, and the causal variable of interest, $D$, is a measure of ancestral climatic instability.
 The dataset is quite small: only 74-75 countries.

-Giuliano and Nunn (G-N) are concerned about omitted confounders, and include 4 controls to address the issue.

-1. distance from the equator;
-2. a proxy for early economic development, proxied by complexity of settlements;
-3. a measure of political centralization;
-4. real per capital GDP in the survey year.

 The example is useful for illustrating how DML works for several reasons: the dataset is small and available online, visualization is easy, reproduction of results is straightforward, and the example shows how DML can be used as a robustness check even in the simplest of settings.
 The G-N dataset used for this demonstration is available [here](https://dmlguide.github.io/assets/dta/GN2021.dta).

+Giuliano and Nunn (G-N) are concerned about omitted confounders, and include 4 controls to address the issue.
-The variables used are:
+The outcome, treatment and control variables are:

 | Variable | Description |
 | ----------- | ----------------|